PrithvirajuVenkataraman/JARVIS/SYSTEM_DESIGN.md

 # JARVIS Unified Assistant — System Architecture & Design Specification

-This document provides a comprehensive technical overview of the system design, routing algorithms, concurrency architecture, and resilience patterns implemented in JARVIS.
+This document provides a comprehensive technical overview of the system design, routing algorithms, concurrency architecture, vector embeddings, and resilience patterns implemented in JARVIS.

 ---